RaunakJha24/mkdocs-demo/README.md

-# Material MkDocs YouTube Tutorial 2024
+# My Portfolio

-This repository contains the supporting code for my [YouTube tutorial on Material for MkDocs](https://www.youtube.com/)
+This repository contains the supporting code for my Portfolio

 [Thumbnail.png](https://www.youtube.com/)

 ## Supporting Documentation

-This [blog post](https://jameswillett.dev/getting-started-with-material-for-mkdocs/) contains a written description of the video
+This [blog post](https://jameswillett.dev/getting-started-with-material-for-mkdocs/) contains a written description of this repo.